cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image042.jpg)

 Click ``N`` for entering drawing mode.
 Now you can start marking a needed area.
 Click ``N`` again for finishing marking an area.
+You can delete points by double-clicking them.
+Double-click with pressed ``Shift`` will open a points shape editor.
+In it you can create new points into existing shape.
 Also you can set fixed number of points in the field "Poly Shape Size", then drawing will be stopped automatically.
 Points are automatically grouped — between individual start and finish all points will be considered linked.
 You can zoom in/out (on mouse wheel scroll) and move (on mouse wheel press and mouse move) while drawing.
 You can drag object after it was drawn and fix a position of an individual points after finishing the object.
 You can add/delete points after finishing.

 ![](static/documentation/images/image063.jpg)